denny0223/Panagram/README.md

 ## Web Setup

-The main Anypic site is at Anypic-web/index.html.
-The site will show the last eight photos uploaded to your Anypic app by default.
+The main Panagram site is at Panagram-cloud/public/index.html.
+The site will show the last eight photos uploaded to your Panagram app by default.
 You can click any of these photos to display a bigger version.

 #### Parse JavaScript SDK

-Anypic.org is built on top of the [Parse JavaScript SDK](https://parse.com/docs/js_guide).
-The main JavaScript file is at `Anypic-web/js/anypic.js`.
+http://panagram.parseapp.com/ is built on top of the [Parse JavaScript SDK](https://parse.com/docs/js_guide).
+The main JavaScript file is at `Panagram-cloud/public/js/panagram.js`.

-To get started, copy your app's id and JavaScript key into `anypic.js`:
+To get started, copy your app's id and JavaScript key into `panagram.js`:

 ```javascript
 Parse.initialize("APPLICATION_ID", "JAVASCRIPT_KEY");
 ```

-You'll notice that there is only one index.html, however Anypic's website displays different content for the homepage and for a single photo's landing page.
+You'll notice that there is only one index.html, however Panagram's website displays different content for the homepage and for a single photo's landing page.
 This is accomplished using [Backbone.js](http://backbonejs.org/)'s `Backbone.Router`.
 The following lines set up the two routes:

 ```javascript
 routes: {